MicrosoftDocs/windows-itpro-docs/windows/manage/manage-cortana-in-enterprise.md

 But Cortana works even harder when she connects to Office 365, helping employees prepare for meetings, learn about co-workers, and receive reminders about where they need to be so they won’t be late.

-> [!IMPORTANT]
+>**Important**<br>
-> Before your employees can use Cortana with Office 365, they must sign into Cortana using a Microsoft account (such as, @outlook.com), and then they must go to the **Connected Accounts** section of Cortana’s notebook to turn on and connect to Office 365.
+>Before your employees can use Cortana with Office 365, they must sign into Cortana using a Microsoft account (such as, @outlook.com), and then they must go to the **Connected Accounts** section of Cortana’s notebook to turn on and connect to Office 365.

 **More info:**